My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 The mane is a large growth of hair around the neck and down the chest, and often a little way down the back.
 No other cat species has a mane.
 The mane makes a male lion look larger than he actually is, without the disadvantage of a larger weight, which would require more food.
 A large mane is a signal to other males that here comes a powerful animal that shouldn’t be challenged, even if the challenging male is in fact larger than his opponent, but has a smaller mane.
 The mane also gives some protection during fights among males, for instance when stray males attempt to take over a pride.

-More pictures of lions may be seen in the gallery at Animals: Cats.
+Other pictures, depicting lions, may be seen in the gallery at Animals: Cats.
 You can also read about our nightly adventure with lions on the page Travel episodes – Tanzania 1990: Lions in the camp.

 Golden cat in golden grass. – Male lion, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)